Generative User Research and ResOps:

 -

-During the five-week project while working at ICR, we trained the 8 Youth Researchers in qualitative and quantitative research methodologies (survey, card sorting, in-depth interviewing, videography and investigative photography).
+During the six-week project while working at ICR, we trained the 8 Youth Researchers in qualitative and quantitative research methodologies (survey, card sorting, in-depth interviewing, videography and investigative photography).

 -